interNFT/nft-rfc/nft-rfc-006.md

 which properties get to be defined where---a decision that has significant impact on ubiquitous adoption.

-Finally, DIDs are NOT signed documents.
-The only verification afforded by DIDs is that by executing the process defined in the DID Method, whatever the result is \*is\* the verified DID Document.
+Finally, DID Documents are NOT signed documents.
+The only verification afforded for DID Documents is that by executing the process defined in the DID Method, whatever the result is **is** the verified DID Document.
 This means that you MUST trust the software that performs this resolution, either by reputation or because you wrote it yourself.
 This choice was informed by a tricky catch-22 where DID identifiers are a result of cryptographic